godjammit/Arcade-Launcher/README.md

 ````
 The executable is the name of the .exe in the directory.
 No directory structure is needed.

 Finally you will need to provide a square png image called **card.png** to the same directory.
+The image should be 500x500.
 This will be the cover image that shows when your game is selected.
 Your directory should look like this:

 ![image](http://i.imgur.com/mwYWGjN.png)